Blog

 IRS workers and examiners are overworked, especially right now.
 A little bit of kindness goes a long way.

-If your client needs to send information into the IRS — like cancelled checks, a certified mail receipt or a missing tax document — do not send in the originals.
+If you need to send information into the IRS — like cancelled checks, a certified mail receipt or a missing tax document — do not send in the originals.
 Send the IRS copies of all important documents.

 Similarly, you’ll want to make copies of the IRS notice or letter.
 When you respond to the notice, include a copy of it in your response to expedite the process.

-If the IRS adjusts your client’s tax return, make note of that adjustment in your files.
+If the IRS adjusts your tax return, make note of that adjustment in your files.
 You will almost certainly forget the details of that notice a year from now.
-For example, if your client’s overpayment was reduced, you should do two things: (1) add a copy of the notice to your client’s carry forward documents, and (2) make a note on the copy of their return to help jog your memory.
+For example, if your overpayment was reduced, you should do two things: (1) add a copy of the notice to your carry forward documents, and (2) make a note on the copy of your return to help jog your memory.

 If the IRS has more than just a small issue with your client’s tax return, it will be worth your time to get a power of attorney (POA).
 Use Form 2848 to apply.
 If the IRS approves the POA application, they will assign you a CAF (Centralized Authorization File) number.
 When you contact the IRS on your client’s behalf, always include your CAF number in the correspondence.

-So, what types of notices should your clients be aware of?
-Below is a table outlining common notices, what they mean and what actions your clients should take if they receive a notice, if any.
+So, what types of notices should you be aware of?
+Below is a table outlining common notices, what they mean and what actions you should take if you receive a notice, if any.

 Letter or Notice | Reason for Letter or Notice | Action to Take |